chrisbrickey/findcokezero/README.md

 ## FindCokeZero
-iOS mobile app that provides locations of CokeZero retailers based on user input.
+Mobile-first web app that provides locations of stores filtered by CokeZero flavors and user location.
 Django REST framework enables browsable API and administrative management.
-Link to Google Maps API provides visual map of retailers carrying the multiple flavors of CokeZero.
+Integration with Google Maps API supports mapping.

 ### A very serious mission
-I'm building this app because I love CherryCokeZero, but it's not omni-present.
-When I find myself in a new location, I have to scout out the stores that carry it.
+I'm building this app because I love CherryCokeZero, but it's not omni-present and retailer inventories of all Coke flavors fluxuate.
+When I find myself in a new location, I have to scout out the stores that carry it regularly.
 Surely, I'm not the only one!
-This app will keep track of those retailers and capture the knowledge of other CherryCokeZero consumers.
-This is an especially serious concern now that the Coca-Cola Company has announced the discontinuation of CokeZero.
+This app keeps track of my store inventory and uses crowd-sourcing to grow the database.

 ### Run the Program
 - Open virtual environment: `. venv/bin/activate`